openvinotoolkit/openvino/docs/install_guides/installing-openvino-raspbian.md

   - OpenVINO Development Tools is a set of utilities for working with OpenVINO and OpenVINO models.
 It provides tools like Model Optimizer, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
 See the [Install OpenVINO Development Tools](installing-model-dev-tools.md) page for step-by-step installation instructions.

-## <a name="add-usb-rules"></a>Step 5 (Optional): Add USB Rules for an Intel® Neural Compute Stick 2 device

-@sphinxdirective

-To perform inference on Intel® Neural Compute Stick 2, follow the steps in :ref:`NCS2 Setup Guide <ncs guide raspbianos>`.

-@endsphinxdirective

 ## <a name="get-started"></a>What's Next?
 Now that you've installed OpenVINO Runtime, you're ready to run your own machine learning applications!
 Learn more about how to integrate a model in OpenVINO applications by trying out the following tutorials.